pubnub/pubnub-mcp-server/resources/sdk_docs/unity_publish-and-subscribe.md

 `
 ```

-Parameters:
+- Parameters
-- channels (required if no channelGroups): string[] – channels to subscribe to.
+  - channels (required if no channelGroups) Type: string[].
-- channelGroups (required if no channels): string[] – channel groups to subscribe to.
+  - channelGroups (required if no channels) Type: string[].
-- options: SubscriptionOptions – behavior configuration.
+  - options Type: SubscriptionOptions.

-Add/remove sets: You can add/remove subscriptions to form new sets.
-See examples.
+Add/remove sets: You can add/remove subscriptions to create new sets.

 #### SubscriptionOptions

 Enum options:
-- ReceivePresenceEvents: deliver presence updates for userIds through listener streams.
-See Presence Events.
+- ReceivePresenceEvents — Deliver presence updates via listener streams.

 ### Method(s)

+Subscription and SubscriptionSet use the same subscribe<object>() method.

 #### Subscribe